MercifulB/LandingPage/README.md

 # Massdriver Landing Page

-Here is a NextJS Landing Page made to replicate/improve [Massdriver](https://www.massdriver.cloud/).
+Here is a NextJS Landing Page made to replicate/improve massdriver.cloud.

 ## Live Demo
-You can view the live website at [Massdriver Landing Page](https://merciful-massdriver.netlify.app/).
+You can view my live website at [Merciful's Massdriver Landing Page](https://merciful-massdriver.netlify.app/).

 ## Overview
 This website is built with latest versions of NextJS and Tailwindcss providing an optimized, fast, and responsive UX.